Statistical properties of dynamics. Introduction to the functional analytic approach: Abstract

 \section{Abstract}

-These are lecture notes for a simple minicourse approaching the satistical properties of a dynamical system by the study of the associated transfer operator (considered on a suitable function space).
+These are lecture notes for a simple minicourse approaching the satistical properties of a dynamical system by the study of the associated transfer operator (considered on a suitable functions or measures spaces).

 The following questions will be addressed:

 \begin{itemize} \item existence of a regular invariant measure;

 \item Lasota Yorke inequalities and spectral gap;